Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 But how do WooCommerce and Shopify work?

-How WooCommerce and Shopify work
+The different ways that WooCommerce and Shopify work

 Using Shopify is fairly straightforward.
-It’s a standalone app that runs in a web browser — you don’t need to install any software to use it and so long as you’ve got access to the Internet, you can use Shopify to build and manage an online store from anywhere.
+It’s a standalone app that runs in a web browser — you don’t need to install any software to use it, and so long as you’ve got access to the Internet, you can use Shopify to build and manage an online store from anywhere.

 All the key tools needed to do so — themes, a content management system, payment processing — are provided ‘out of the box.’
 You just start a Shopify trial, add your products and content, and upgrade to a paid plan when you’re ready to launch your store.